 Myth #3: Plastic recycling is a myth

-Unfortunately, in the U.S. barely 6% of that waste was recycled last year (2021), down from around 9% in 2018, as nations like China stop taking U.S. plastic.
+Of the 40 million tons of plastic waste generated in the US last year, according to a new report, conducted by the environmental groups Beyond Plastics and The Last Beach Cleanup, barely 6% of that waste was recycled last year (2021), down from around 9% in 2018, as nations like China stop taking U.S. plastic.

 When most of the plastic waste ends up in landfills, in the oceans, in the soil, and even enters our bodies — there are not only unknown health repercussions, but unanswered questions regarding recycling as well.